Code-Institute-Submissions/Mishsmelle-milestone-two/README.md

 ## Known Bugs

-* The site is not as responsive as I would like, alignments are off when moveing from desktop to mobile.
+* The site is not as responsive as I would like, alignments are off when moving from desktop to mobile.
 This is an issue I had in my previous project also and while I feel on this site I have made improvements it is still an area I need to work on.
 * The title on the registration form should toggle depending on the region chosen.
 It worked previously but while working on the site leading up to deadline it stopped and I was unable to resolve this.

 # Deployment